a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 	1. How to scale the application? - to handle millions of users

 ### Scalability Principles ###
-1. Decentralization - Monolith is an anti-pattern for scalability
+1. Principles to make a system horizontally scalable: (scalability depends on the following principles)
+	1. **Decentralization** (one component is not responsible all the different kind of work) - Monolith is an anti-pattern for scalability (if there is only one component for the entire load the system is facing - the only way to scale is vertically) - there are multiple components of different kind for the work
 		1. More workers - Instances, Threads
 		2. Specialized workers - Services
+			1. Different kind of workers for different kind of work
-2. Independence
+	2. **Independence**
 		1. Multiple workers are as good as a single worker if they can't work independently
 			1. They must work concurrently to maximum extent
 		2. Independence is impeded by
 			1. Shared resources
 			2. Shared mutable data

 ### Modularity for Scalability ###
 ### Replication ###